avolgha/how-to-make-a-java-webserver/README.md

 ## » The first class, main method and other things

-So as you seen in the [Structure](#-structure), I like to put my web server code in a class named `WebServer.java`, so others can easily see, what the class does. <br>
+So as you seen in the [Structure](#-structure), I like to put my web server code in a class named `WebServer.java`, soothers can easily see, what the class does. <br>

 Then you have to create the `main` method.
 Your class should look like this:
 ````java